JustWhit3/matrixop/Explanations/What_my_program_does.md

 ## Operations

-List of the executable operations within the program:
+List of the mathematical explanations of the executable operations within the program:

 - **Sum and difference between matrices**: see [here](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:adding-and-subtracting-matrices/a/adding-and-subtracting-matrices).